-Every assignment in BrightspaceD2L has a "due date."
+READ THESE Every assignment in BrightspaceD2L has a "due date."
 However, I will accept late work until the last day of the semester without penalty.
-The assignment will STILL be open and graded even if it says "past due."
+The assignment will STILL be open and graded even if it says "past COURSE due."
 I understand that "life happens" and sometimes you fall behind.
 To help prevent falling behind.
+POLICIES!
 1) try to stick to my due dates.
 2) Try to get ahead when you can.

-Moving through the class: You have ~ one module/week.
-All due dates are Sunday night but you can complete the work on your own schedule ahead of this.
-Once you complete a chapter ("module"), be certain you've finished each task on the Checklist and check each box.
+Moving through the class:

+You have ~ one module EVERY TWO DAYS.

+You can complete the work on your own schedule (see due date clarification above)

+CHECKLISTS ARE THE KEYS: Once you complete a chapter ("module"), be certain you've finished each task on the Checklist and check each box.
 This is the key to unlocking the NEXT module.
 The next module (chapter) materials will automatically become available when you finish the one before.
 This allows students to work ahead when they can.